 A mountaineering tent is a double-wall engineering miracle made of 70D ripstop nylon.
 It costs as much as my car.
 It’s a portable shelter designed to withstand Arctic blizzards that could literally peel the skin off your face. -30 degrees and snowing?
 No problem!

-But if I go buy a 4-season RV, I might (just might) be able to survive a mild winter in Vermont.
+But if I go buy a 4-season RV, I might (just might) be able to survive a mild winter in Virginia.

 (Fair warning: I am rather passionate about this subject.
 It sets off my bullsh*t barometer.)